 - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4 above; - ix.
-Review and adoption of appropriate standing orders and financial regulations; - Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
+Review and adoption of appropriate standing orders and financial regulations; - x.
+Review of arrangements, (including legal agreements) with other local authorities, not-for-profit bodies and businesses; - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
 In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - xiii.
 Review of inventory of land and assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insured risks; - xv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
 Review of the council's and/or staff subscriptions to other bodies; - xvi.
 Review of the council's complaints procedure; - xvii.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xviii.
-Review of the council's policy for dealing with the press/media; and - xix.
-Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council.
+Review of the council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21; - xviii.
+Review of the council's policy for dealing with the press/media; - xix.
+Review of the Council's employment policies and procedures; - xx.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.